OWASP/www-chapter-owasp-chapter-information/index.md

 * **How do leaders request the shared services the Foundation offers?**
   Please enter a ticket for each shared service -> Submit a [Contact Us - Chapter Support - Request for Shared Service ticket](https://owasporg.atlassian.net/servicedesk/customer/portals)

+* **Where can I find the OWASP® registered trademark logo and word mark usage guidlines?** The OWASP® word and logo are registered trademark of the OWASP Foundation.
+Leaders are allowed to use the trademark to promote OWASP chapter activity but do not have the authority to grant permission for    OWASP®

 * **Where is the OWASP Foundation's annual financial information?** All of the Foundation's financial information is posted for transparency on the [Finance page](https://owasp.org/finance/) The [2022 Approved Budget](https://owasp.org/www-staff/budget/2022) can be found on the OWASP website finance page.

 * **Where are the current monthly OWASP's financial statements?**